 If the HOME-assisted SRO unit has both food preparation and sanitary facilities in the unit, the High and Low HOME rent requirements of the HOME program apply.
+See Section H- Additional Requirements for HOME Rental Housing Programs.

-Applicants proposing rental housing programs will need to complete Rental Housing Feasibility Worksheet.
+Applicants proposing rental housing programs will need to complete Attachment Four: Rental Housing Feasibility Worksheet.
 HOME funds are used as gap financing, and the applicant must demonstrate a need for the HOME funds.
 If the project development costs require additional financing, documentation must be provided that the other financing has been secured.
 If the project can support a debt, other financing will be a threshold requirement.
 Projects which propose assistance to private, for-profit rental property owners will be required to provide a one to one match for the HOME dollars as a threshold requirement.